learn-co-curriculum/dsc-git-branches/README.md

 2. Explain branching and committing changes
 3. Explain switching branches with `git checkout`
 4. Explain merging branches
+6. Explain the motivation of the "golden practices"

 ## Define What a `git` Branch is